hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 > **Playbooks** are the language by which
 > Ansible **orchestrates**, **configures**, **administers**, or **deploys** systems.

+### Plays

+> A playbook is a list of plays.
+> A play is minimally a mapping between a set of hosts selected by a host specifier
+> (usually chosen by groups but sometimes by hostname globs)
+> and the tasks which run on those hosts to define the role that those systems will perform.
+> There can be one or many plays in a playbook.

 ### Host

 > A host is simply a remote machine that Ansible manages.